 ALFALFA – Alfalfa shouldn’t be used to completely replace hay but instead fed in combination with it.
 It’s very high in calcium so you should make sure your horse is getting enough concentrates to balance this out.

-SILAGE – Even when fed to horses silage still contains moisture so it’s completely dust free.
+SILAGE – Even when fed to horses silage still contains moisture so it’s completely dust-free.
 This makes it perfect for horses with respiratory issues.
-The big drawback to silage though is that the production of it can be difficult because the bags mustn’t be torn at all, if they are then the horse is at risk of contracting botulism.
+The big drawback to silage though is that the production of it can be difficult because the bags mustn’t be torn at all, if they are then the horse is at risk of contracting botulism (Food poisoning caused by bacteria growing on food not properly sterilized).
 If you do feed your horse silage it’s important to have him vaccinated against it beforehand.

 COMPLETE FEED – These have been specially developed to give your horse the right balance of grass, forages, vitamins and minerals and can be fed instead of hay if they have at least 15% fiber.
 They’re much higher in calories so it’s important to read the label before giving to your horse.
 Like sugar beet, beet pulp and soybean hulls though they don’t deal with your horse’s need to chew.

 While horses in the wild would normally forage there are ways around this if you don’t have access to any pasture at all.
-Careful planning and forward thinking is all you need to make sure your horse gets everything he needs for a health and balanced diet.
+Careful planning and forward-thinking is all you need to make sure your horse gets everything he needs for a healthy and balanced diet.